Start My Answer

 • Contacting your family, friends, or coworkers about your debt

-The letter demands that Innovative Recovery prove that the account belongs to you and that the details are accurate and opens the door for you to dispute their claim.
-The company must provide proof once they receive the Debt Validation Letter, including amounts, dates, repayment history, and how and when they acquired the account.
+The letter ensures that Innovative Recovery proves that the account belongs to you and that the details are accurate.
+Once they receive the debt validation letter, the company must provide proof, including amounts, dates, repayment history, and how and when they acquired the account.

-You should send the Debt Validation Letter within thirty days of their initial contact, so you need to act fast.
-SoloSuit helps you generate the letter in minutes.
-All you have to do is print and send it to Innovative Recovery.
+You should send the debt validation letter within thirty days of their initial contact, so you need to act fast.

 You don't need an attorney to respond to a debt collection lawsuit.
 Aside from the fact that you can successfully defend yourself, hiring an attorney costs lots of money and takes a lot of time, which you may not have.